Skip to main content

 Connect to PostgreSQL

-Use the CREATE SOURCE statement to define the shared source with connection parameters.
+Use the CREATE SOURCE statement to create a shared source.

-CREATE SOURCE [ IF NOT EXISTS ] source_name WITH (
+CREATE SOURCE [ IF NOT EXISTS ] <shared_source_name> WITH (

 connector='postgres-cdc',